hydrogeoscience/pygtide/README.md

 Attention:

 Please only use the data files that are provided in the commdat subfolder in this repository and avoid using files from other sources such as IGETS.
-This is because the code was adapted to handle leap seconds more appropriately after 1972.
+This is because the code was changed to avoid interpolating leap seconds from the year 1972 onwards.

 ## How to cite
 If you use PyGTide, please cite the work as: